erfangc/equity-valuation/PART1.md

 ```

 Since Apple is a large and somewhat stable company that tends to perform inline with the broad economy, I would give AAPL
-a required rate of return of roughly equal to that of the market or 8.2%
+a required rate of return of roughly equal to that of the overall market or 8.2%

 If you are unfamiliar with required rate of return and risk premiums think of it this way:
 Even if we assume the $59 billion Apple Inc. is earning now can be repeated year after year.
 Our confidence in that projection decrease
 over time.
-Plus money made 10 years from now is not worth waiting for as money we can obtain today.
+Plus money made 10 years from now is not as worth waiting for as money we can have today.
 Therefore, to give up
  $879.2 billion dollars today in exchange for a stream of $59 billions, I must "discount" these projections by
-demanding that I make at least 8.2% yearly on average assuming the base of $59 billion yearly come true
+demanding that I make at least 8.2% yearly on average assuming the yearly profit of $59 billion come true.

 If you are still unsatisfied, a full introduction to the Time Value of Money and the Capital Market Pricing Model might
 quench your thirst.
-Spoiler alert, Apple's gigantic size makes it's beta nearly 1
+Spoiler alert, Apple's gigantic size makes it's beta nearly 1.

 Therefore, with `E = 59 billion` and `r = 8.2%` we have `P = 59 billion / 8.2% = 719.5 billion`